Wednesday, 23 October 2024

 Riding the waves

 Wisdom is not in the actual riding of the waves, no matter how magnificently we do it; but it is in riding the waves a certain way that we begin to see better the waves as part of the ocean.
-Riding the waves is incidental to the knowledge of the ocean on which the waves take place.
+Riding the waves is incidental to the knowledge of the ocean on which the waves are taking place.

 We experience the waves, liking and disliking as they come and go, but there is also some deeper understanding, which goes beyond endurance and desire, to wisdom acquired through ongoing wave-like experience.